 Visit Plitvice National Park today.
 Most of the year the park opens from 7am so to beat the crowds we advise getting there early or arriving mid-afternoon for the late admissions.
 Tickets can be purchased for 1 or 2 days and include a trip on the electric boat and panorama train.
 There are a number of routes to follow in the park and these can be weather dependent.
 Walk B is one of our favourites and takes you through the limestone canyon of the lower lakes, on an electric-boat ride across the largest of the Plitvice lakes – Lake Kozjak, and a walk along the top of the canyon’s east side all the way back to starting point at Entrance 1.
 Tonight perhaps enjoy a Balkan tradition of a meal cooked "Under a Bell", which is usually loads of succulent meat and vegetables cooked over a fire under a giant bell.
 (B)

 Spend time exploring the local village.
 Ličko Petrovo was a flash point during the Balkan Conflicts.
 For many years, the village was used to shell the Muslim population over the border in Bihac, Bosnia.
 Nowadays, although the evidence of these awful times can still be seen in shelled buildings, the village is keen to rebuild and put these awful times behind them.
 There are some 220 inhabitants of whom almost three quarters are older than 70 years old, so the ladies of the village have formed a knitting cooperation selling all manner of knitted goods including some naughty willy warmers!
-Explore the abandoned Žejlava airbase, located outside the village.
+Explore the abandoned Željava airbase, located outside the village.
 This was a Yugoslavian top secret military facility and was one of the largest underground military airports in Europe.
 Drive along its abandoned runways and explore deep tunnels carved into the hills, which housed Tito’s fighter planes.
 (Please note that this is an abandoned airfield so great care should be taken whilst exploring as the ground is very uneven with all manner of debris strewn around).
 (B)